-‘A Dog’s Purpose’ Footage ‘Really Upsetting’ Says Spokesperson Lisa Vanderpump
+‘A Dog’s Purpose’ Footage ‘Really Upsetting,’ Says Spokesperson Lisa Vanderpump

 A video posted by Lisa Vanderpump (@lisavanderpump) on

-The reality star continued on her involvement in animal welfare through her organization, Vanderpump Dogs.
+The reality star discussed her involvement in animal welfare through her organization, Vanderpump Dogs.

 “I have spent the last two years of my life trying to advocate for the more humane treatment of dogs.
 So yes, I am in the commercial for this film and I have seen it and I don’t understand that.
 It breaks my heart, because as a nation we love our dogs.
 This is nothing compared to what I have seen in the torture of dogs.”

-In response to questions on how she feels as an animal activist profiting from the film, Vanderpump explains she is planning to donate her earnings.
+In response to questions regarding how she feels as an animal activist profiting from the film, Vanderpump explains she is planning to donate her earnings.

 “I was paid to do the commercial for supporting this film and my check is going to the Vanderpump dog foundation.”

-The behind the scenes footage released by TMZ on Wednesday shows what appears to be a trainer pushing a german shepherd, one of several dogs used in the film, into a pool of turbulent water.
-The force of the water throws the dog around before it quickly becomes submerged, forcing crew to yell “cut it”.
+The behind-the-scenes footage released by TMZ on Wednesday shows what appears to be a trainer pushing a german shepherd, one of the several dogs used in the film, into a pool of turbulent water.
+The force of the water throws the dog around before it quickly becomes submerged, forcing the crew to yell “cut it.”

 “He had several days of rehearsal for the water scenes to ensure he was comfortable performing the stunts.
 On the day of the shoot, Hercules did not want to perform the stunt portrayed on the tape so the Amblin production team did not proceed with filming that shot.”